coralproject/talk/CONTRIBUTING.md

 We are looking for _documentarians_ to:

-* make clarity, grammar and completenes updates,
+* make clarity, grammar and completeness updates,
 * create new / missing sections, and
 * take the lead in making sections, or the over all structure better.